IELTS Writing Task 2 Sample 556 - Government investment in the arts is a waste of money

 Sample Answer 1:

-Undoubtedly, in United States of America, we can see that musician, an actor or an actress have higher incomes but they should taxable for government that is a policy not only in this country but also in some countries that have good arts too.
-For this reason to develop some areas, for instance healthcare, public transportation, etc. The government should encourage the artists and arts.
+Undoubtedly, in the United States of America, we can see that musician, an actor or an actress have higher incomes but they should taxable for the government that is a policy not only in this country but also in some countries that have good arts too.
+For this reason to develop some areas, for instance, healthcare, public transportation, etc. The government should encourage the artists and arts.
 Clearly, to give excellent service for American civil society, arts should not be ignored.
-Furthermore, taxpayers awareness among arts industries are higher and which is rapidly changing economic growth of America.
+Furthermore, taxpayers awareness among arts industries are higher and which is rapidly changing the economic growth of America.

-Arts are the important media to give profits for USA whereas in UK too.
+Arts are the important media to give profits for the USA whereas in the UK too.
 Arts represent the identity, uniqueness, heritage and reflection of a nation.
 In brief, investing in arts is by means a waste of money, rather it is a good investment both for economic growth and cultural enrichment.

 [ by - Dessy Itaar ]

 The government spending on arts has long been a contentious issue.
 Many counter the idea of government incurring expenses to promote arts.
 However, I feel governments should continue to spend money on arts.
 This will be argued by analysing how arts can contribute to a country’s economy as well as serve as a platform to achieve one’s goals.

 To begin, arts such as music and theatre are steady sources of income for a country.
 A case in point would be New Zealand, where the government supports new artists by lending them money to kick-start their careers, which in turn enables the state to collect taxes on the revenue earned by these artists.
 This stream of income would be lost if there’s no spending to foster local artists.
 Hence it is clear that arts are vital for a country’s economic health rather than being a liability to it.